 Sunday Hot Breakfast (Family Friendly): Great group activity!
 Volunteers come in at 7:30am and Hot Breakfast is served at 8:30am on Sundays.
 Volunteers purchase, prepare and serve breakfast to the guests of LPCS.
 The volunteer signing up for the Hot Breakfast opportunity should coordinate his/her own group of volunteers (no more than 10 people!) to provide the breakfast and beverages.

 Sack Lunches (Family Friendly): Sack lunches are also needed on a daily basis.
-Purchase and prepare (at home) 30 lunches, and drop them off in the evening.
+Purchase and prepare (at home) 30 lunches, and drop them off in the evening (must be scheduled in advance!).
 Staff distributes the lunches in the morning, for Guests to take with them as they leave for the day.
 Lunches generally include a sandwich, wrap, or soup, with a snack (granola, nuts, string cheese, hard boiled eggs, etc.), with a drink such as bottled water, and a piece of fruit.
 Please feel free to make the lunches as healthy as possible.

 Saturday Hot Lunch Volunteers (Family Friendly): Great group activity!
 Hot Lunch is served at 1:30pm on Saturdays.
 Purchase, prepare and serve lunch to the guests of LPCS.
 The volunteer signing up for the Hot Lunch opportunity should coordinate her/his own group of volunteers (no more than 10 people!) to provide the lunch and beverages.
 You are welcome to bring extra food and eat with guests.